datacamp/pythonwhat/docs/articles/expression_tests.rst

 - ``for_loop.check_body().set_context(key = 'c', value = 3).has_equal_value()`` - runs the code in the for loop body, ``print(key + " - " + str(value))`` in the solution, and compares outputs.
   Since this code may use variables the for loop defined, ``key`` and ``value``, we need to define them using ``set_context``.

-How are Context Values Matched?
+How are context values matched?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Context values are matched by position.
 For example, the submission and solution codes...